 Increasing pressures are being felt by many parts of the public service system, primarily through the growing demand on support costs, a rise in complex individual cases which cuts across many service providers, through such things as disabled facilities grants and personal care costs.
-This is not something that any single agency has ownership of, but requires joint working to deliver effective solutions focussing on wellbeing and life choices as well as housing, open spaces, transport infrastructure and the design of place.
+This is not something that any single agency has total responsibility for, and it requires joint working to deliver effective solutions focussing on wellbeing and life choices as well as housing, open spaces, transport infrastructure and the design of place.

-2017/18 actions ✓ Use our leisure services to encourage healthier lifestyles through engaging people of all ages in activities to improve health.
-2018/19 actions ✔ \checkmark Pilot new ways of working within localities with local communities and other agencies to deliver tailored solutions to issues within defined communities. \checkmark \checkmark Create plans to encourage cycling and walking, and ensure that designs of new housing areas encourage active lifestyles.
-Pilot new ways of working within localities with local communities to deliver improved infrastructure that promotes cycling and walking \checkmark Development of a 'Healthy Open Spaces Strategy' to optimise the provision and use of the Council's green open spaces, parks and play areas to encourage healthier lifestyles through engaging people of all ages in activities to improve health. ✓
+2018/19 actions Morbidity/Growing number of years of ill health ✓ Use our leisure services to encourage healthier lifestyles through engaging people of all ages in activities to improve health. √ ✓ Pilot new ways of working within localities with local communities and other agencies to deliver tailored solutions to issues within defined communities. √ To bring forward formal Scrutiny recommendations on how the Council can support improved community health outcomes through its task and finish work. √ Pilot new ways of working within localities with local communities to deliver improved infrastructure that promotes cycling and walking ✓ Development of a 'Healthy Open Spaces Strategy' to optimise the provision and use of the Council's green open spaces, parks and play areas to encourage healthier lifestyles through engaging people of all ages in activities to improve health. √